 Astrophotography is different from common photography, when you take a picture trough a telescope , because galaxies and nebulae are dark, you must take a long exposure photography (30s to several minutes) and increase ISO (800 to 6400) but with such settings, the photography will have flaws (noise, vignetting, …)

 A solution is to reduce them is photoshop, but there is a problem : by reducing flaws, the signal will also be reduce.

-To fix that, there is a method called Stacking, we take a lot of pictures of the same object (those are called "lights").
-By overlaying those lights, we can increase the signal/flaws ratio, so we now can editing it in a photography software like photoshop, lightroom or The Gimp.
+To fix that, there is a method called "Stacking", we take a lot of pictures of the same object (those are called "lights").
+By overlaying those lights, we can increase the signal/flaws ratio, so we now can edit it in a photography software like photoshop, lightroom or The Gimp.

-To improve the ratio even more we can take DOF and use them in pre-processin, DOF are three kinds of pictures (Dark, Offset and Flat) we need at least 40 of each.
+To improve the ratio even more, we can take "DOF" and use them in pre-processing, DOF are three kinds of pictures (Dark, Offset and Flat) we need at least 40 of each.

 Each DOF fixes a specific flaw: